 The hotel also offers spacious rooms and a restaurant on site.
-If visitors are in the park for rafting then it is also the best time to see the waterfalls in Yosemite.
+If visitors are rafting in Yosemite then it is also the best time to see the waterfalls.

 Yosemite Falls is right beside the hotel and guests can enjoy spectacular views.
 The hotel is in high demand so make a reservation early.

 For those who want to go rafting near Yosemite then consider staying in El Portal.
 The Merced River runs through the town and many of the private tours start nearby.

 Yosemite View Lodge has four pools and even a hot tub on site to relieve those tired muscles after rafting in Yosemite.